Shanhai Pass: Battle of Shanhai Pass

+Climate

+The climate is hot-summer humid continental with a monsoon pattern (Dwa).
+The annual average temperature is 11.2 °C, with an average daily minimum temperature of 5.7 °C and an average daily maximum temperature of 16.8 °C. The average annual precipitation is 613.2 mm.

 Structure

 The Shanhai Pass is built as a square, with a perimeter of around 4 km.
 The walls reach a height of 14 m, and are 7 m thick.
 The east, south and north sides are surrounded by a deep, wide moat with drawbridges over it.
 In the middle of the pass stands a tall bell tower.